Best Automatic BBQ Temperature Controllers

 - Even though you might be able to leave it cooking all night and day you have to make sure you have enough charcoal in the smoker.
 This may seem obvious but we’ve heard of a few times where people have left their smoker all day only to come back to it and it had completely burnt out hours ago.
 This is very distressing, don’t let it happen!
 A lot of the better models of smoker temperature controller have alarms for if the temperature gets too low so this shouldn’t be a problem if you pick up a good one.

-Let us know in the comments if you have any questions or think we’ve missed something.
+Let us know in the comments or connect with us on Facebook if you have any questions or think we’ve missed something.